27th August, Tuesday / Semmelweis Medical History Museum, LibraryZoltán Arányi, the most famous mummified Hungarian boyKrisztina Scheffer,

 However, histology of the lungs revealed a potentially fatal pulmonary exudate and subsequent examination demonstrated the presence of Mycobacterium tuberculosis complex DNA in lung tissue and gall bladder samples.
 This was demonstrated using nested PCR of the IS6110 locus.
 In addition, lungs and femurs were positive for specific M. tuberculosis complex cell-wall mycolic acids, demonstrated by high-performance liquid chromatography of pyrenebutyric acid–pentafluorobenzyl mycolates.
 Therefore, it is probable that tuberculosis was the principal cause of death.

-David E. Minnikin1 Helen D. Donoghue2, Mark Spigelman2 Oona Y-C. Lee1, Houdini H.T Wu1, Gurdyal S Besra1 and John A. Taylor3
+New lipid biomarker data confirm the diagnosis of tuberculosis in the Granville mummyDavid E. Minnikin1 Helen D. Donoghue2, Mark Spigelman2 Oona Y-C. Lee1, Houdini H.T Wu1, Gurdyal S Besra1 and John A. Taylor3

 1School of Biosciences, University of Birmingham UK.